Medical Billing and Coding Jobs in Oklahoma

 Medical Billing and Coding Salary in Oklahoma

-According to the U.S. Bureau of Labor Statistics (BLS), approximately 3,170 medical billing and coding professionals work in the state of Oklahoma.
-While the number is not particularly high, Oklahoma does have the fifth highest number of medical billing and coding professionals per thousand jobs at 2.12.
+According to the U.S. Bureau of Labor Statistics (BLS), approximately 3,960 medical billing and coding professionals work in the state of Oklahoma.
+While the number is not particularly high, Oklahoma does have the second highest number of medical billing and coding professionals per thousand jobs at 2.42.
 This makes Oklahoma an excellent state to pursue a career in the field.

-The BLS also reports that the unemployment rate in the state has dropped significantly over the past six months, plummeting from 6.1% in January of 2012, to 4.7% in June of 2012.
+The BLS also reports that the unemployment rate in the state has remained steady over the past six months, from 4.3% in March 2017, to 4.5% in August 2017.
 Below is a list that outlines the current state of employment for medical billing and coding professionals in Oklahoma.
 The following data is derived from information provided by the BLS.